samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 ServiceStack's Authentication, Caching and Session providers are completely new, clean, dependency-free testable APIs that doesn't rely on and is devoid of ASP.NET's existing membership, caching or session provider models.

+## World Validation

+See the annotated [World Validation Docs](/world-validation) for a detailed walks through and showcases the implementation of how the most popular **Server HTML rendered** approaches and **Client UI rendered** technologies use the same built-in Authentication, Registration and protected Services.

 ## Live Demos

 To illustrate Authentication integration with ServiceStack, see the authentication-enabled